Dec 2024 - Feb 2025

 To find a solution, I revisited landscape research to identify existing landing page patterns that accommodate diverse user needs and entry points.

-Superannuation websites use quick link bars to help users with diverse needs quickly recognise relevant options and support, making it easier to engage.
+Solution: quick link bars help users with diverse needs quickly recognise relevant options and support, making it easier to engage.

 Quick link bar for diverse user needs and find help